pagopa/si-team/20210430-serverless_paper_from_spec_rg_cloud_working_group.md

 This work is a detailed and comprehensive evaluation of 89 real-world use-cases of serverless applications.
 The analysis included a set of 24 characteristics, grouped into 5 macro families (general, application, requirements, workload, and workflow).

 For each of these, this paper highlights the most relevant findings and offers insightful suggestions.
-So far, it's one of the most complete analysis we've seen in this field.
+So far, it's one of the most complete analysis we've seen in this domain.

 Here an excerpt of some conclusions from the study: